Nabran

-Nabran is the municipality of the capital city of the Khachmaz region which is located in Khachmaz Rayon of Azerbaijan, close to the Russia-Azerbaijan border.
-It has a population of 300,000.
+Nabran is a municipality located in the Khachmaz region which is located in Khachmaz Rayon of Azerbaijan, close to the Russia-Azerbaijan border.
+It has a population of 1,313.
 The municipality consists of the following villages Nabran, Dalğalı, Turist, Meşəli, Günəşli, Samurçay, and Şimal.
 Nabran is the largest region within the Khachmaz Rayon.

 Nabran is a 3-hour drive from the capital of Azerbaijan, Baku, and is located on the Caspian seashore in a subtropical forestland.
 The settlement covers several kilometers.

 Tourism

-The village is located in a northeast part of Azerbaijan on the bank of Caspian Sea and is surrounded by forest.
+The village is located in a northeast part of Azerbaijan on the bank of the Caspian Sea and is surrounded by forest.
 Nabran has a resort zone, and tourists are attracted by the climate, which remains moderate throughout the year: it is dry and warm in summer and wet in winter, but it is not especially frosty.

 Nature

 The forested area which is immediately intertwined with the sandy beach is rich with unique trees particular to this area.
 In the background, the forests merge with Mount Shahdagh of Greater Caucasus Mountain range.
 Due to absence of manufacturing industry and low population density, the sea water is clean compared to heavily industrialized Absheron Peninsula.
 Nabran area is rich with clean drinking water flowing from Mount Shahdagh.
 In the early 1900s, at Haji Zeynalabdin Taghiyev's initiative, a project was started with an intention to pump the clean drinking water from the area to Baku.
 The pipe would start from Shollar village and travel south to Hacı Zeynalabdin village (formerly known as "Nasosnaya" meaning pumping station in Russian) in the vicinity of Baku where it would be pumped to the higher ground on which Baku is located.
 The project was completed in 1917.